 - Retainer period

 - Implications for your employees and patients

-If you want to make your practice attractive to private equity, the consolidator must smell money – that is, they must be able to foresee making money off your practice by flipping it 3-5 years later.
-To some degree, the desirability is baked into your practice, due to factors like geography, patient demographic, and general practice model.
+If you want to make your practice attractive to private equity, the consolidator must smell money—that is, they must be able to foresee making money off your practice by flipping it three to five years later.
+To some degree, the desirability is baked into your practice, due to factors like geography, patient demographics, and general practice model.
 Yet you can also cultivate desirability, by increasing collections and the dominance of your practice in the region.
 Strategies for this are described in the next section.

 Keep in mind that the current sellers’ market won’t last forever.
 Any efforts to make your practice attractive to private equity might not happen quickly enough to occur when private equity’s interest in eye care still remains strong.